derrickburns/generalized-kmeans-clustering/README.md

 ```

+New ```BregmanDivergence```s may be created from any continuously-differentiable real-valued and strictly
+convex function (and its gradient) defined on a closed convex set in R^^N using the ```BregmanDivergence.apply```
+method.

+Pull requests offering additional distance functions (http://en.wikipedia.org/wiki/Bregman_divergence)
+are welcome.

 #### Distance Functions

 This clusterer abstracts the distance function, as described above, making it extensible.

-The key is to create three new abstractions: point, cluster center, and centroid.
-The base
+The key is to create two new abstractions: Bregman point and Bregman center.
-implementation constructs centroids incrementally, then converts them to cluster centers.
-The initialization of the cluster centers converts
-points to cluster centers.
 These abstractions are easy to understand and easy to implement.

 ```BregmanPointOps``` implement fast method for computing distances, taking advantage of the
 characteristics of the data to define the fastest methods for evaluating Bregman divergences.